 - Staff involved must understand what constitutes a real benefit in any specific business (versus general outcomes or target savings for example) and the difference between benefits, objectives, and their end financial results.

-- The way benefits are expressed and structured in business cases needs to be simplified and made far clearer (this is fundamental to success).
+- The way they are expressed and structured in business cases needs to be simplified and made far clearer (this is fundamental to success).
 We call this the one-page business case.

-- Accountability for individual benefits (following project delivery) must be defined and formalised.
+- Accountability (following project delivery) during the realisation phase must be defined and formalised.

-- The ‘realisation’ phase must be actively managed, using the contents of the benefits realisation plan.
+- The ‘realisation’ phase must be actively managed, using the contents of the realisation plan.

 In order to make expectations around this process clear it is useful to define a framework for your business.
 The framework must be driven by the organisation’s strategic planning process.
 To be effective, it needs to become a standard practice throughout the business change lifecycle – especially during programme and project definition.